dustinpfister/hexo_sitesource/source/_posts/js-this-keyword.md

 layout: post
 categories: js
 id: 13
-updated: 2017-04-14 11:01:24
+updated: 2017-9-30 20:27:39
-version: 1.1
+version: 1.2
 ---

-Every javaScript developer that runs a blog ends up writing at least one post on the this keyword.
+Every javaScript developer that runs a blog ends up writing at least one post on the [this keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
 So I thought I should get this one out of the way quick, so I can get to writing about more obscure and uncovered aspects of the JavaScript ecosystem, as there is all ready a great many posts on this subject.
 Still if I am going to make yet another one, I should be able to do a descent job on it considering there is so much great content on it out on the Internet all ready, so here we go.

 <!-- more -->